-From the recorded quantities and in consonance with the methodologies presented to obtain the performance indexes about the degradation state of insulated cables, the authors proceed, in sequence, to the calculations that are intended to the knowledge of representative quantities about the operational conditions of cables employed in the diagnosis process here presented.
-As mentioned in the previously section, it will be used the conventional and non-conventional procedures.
+From the recorded quantities and in consonance with the methodologies presented to obtain the performance indexes about the degradation state of insulated cables, it proceeds, in sequence, to the calculations that are intended to the knowledge of representative quantities about the operational conditions of cables employed in the diagnosis process here presented.
+As mentioned in the previously section, it will use the conventional and non-conventional procedures.

-Figure 9 and Figure 10 show, respectively for Sample 1 and Sample 2, the relationship between the applied voltage on the cable and the leakage current, arising from field measurements.
+Figure 13 and Figure 14 show, respectively for Sample 1, 2 and Sample 3, the relationship between the applied voltage on the cable and the leakage current, arising of field measurements.